John Compton: As Prime Minister and in opposition, 1979–1996

-A few months after independence, the UWP was defeated in an election by the SLP, and Compton became Leader of the Opposition.
+A few months after independence in 1979, the UWP was defeated in an election by the SLP, and Compton became Leader of the Opposition.
 The SLP government collapsed in October 1982, and the UWP won the subsequent election in November 1982; Compton became Prime Minister again.
+He also held the additional portfolio of Minister of Finance, Planning and Development.
 He remained in office until he retired in 1996; he was replaced by his chosen successor, Vaughan Lewis.
 Compton became a legal consultant.

 In office, Compton's policies were conservative, pro-Western and anti-communist.
 He also worked for increased regional integration: upon leaving office in 1996, he voiced disappointment that the region's population remained a "divided people scattered over the Caribbean Sea".

-Return to politics, 2005–2007
+After 1996

+He was re-elected as the leader of UWP in 1998, however, he was replaced as leader by Morella Joseph in 2000.
+Compton then joined George Odlum to form the National Alliance, which did not have much success in the 2001 elections.

 On 13 March 2005, the UWP elected Compton, then 80 years old, as its leader again at a party convention in Soufriere; he received 260 votes against 135 for Vaughan Lewis.

 During the 2006 general election season, Compton parried media concerns about his age and campaigned actively, commenting that it was different from preparing to run in the Olympics.
 Despite opinion polls forecasting another term for the incumbent St Lucia Labour Party, Compton led the UWP to victory on 11 December 2006.
 He was elected to the seat from Micoud North over SLP candidate Silas Wilson.
 He was sworn in as Prime Minister on 15 December.
-His cabinet was sworn in on 19 December, with Compton as Prime Minister and Finance Minister.
+His cabinet was sworn in on 19 December, with Compton as Prime Minister and Minister of Finance.